postgres-ai/docs/blog/20210831-postgresql-subtransactions-considered-harmful.md

 Verdict: when using subtransactions, avoid having more than `PGPROC_MAX_CACHED_SUBXIDS` (64 by default) active subtransactions in a session.
 It should be a rare situation, but it is still worth being careful.
 ORM users may want to implement logging or monitoring events for cases when subtransaction nesting depth is too large.

-## Problem 3: in some cases, subtransactions implicitly engage the "Multixact ID" mechanism, potentially affecting performance
+## Problem 3: unexpected use of Multixact IDs
 Nelson Elhage researches this problem in ["Notes on some PostgreSQL implementation details"](https://buttondown.email/nelhage/archive/notes-on-some-postgresql-implementation-details/).
 The article is excellent, highly recommended for reading.
 Worth noting, this article is quite tricky to find when you "google" Postgres subtransaction performance, and the case is quite exotic, but it's still worth including in our collection.

 Here we will overview the problem briefly, citing the author.

 Those readers who have used `SELECT ..
 FOR SHARE` in heavily loaded systems probably know about the performance risks it introduces.
-Multiple transactions can lock the same row, engaging the so-called Mulixact ID and MultiXact store.
+Multiple transactions can lock the same row, engaging the so-called Multixact ID and MultiXact store.
 Being convenient and helpful, this mechanism, when used at a large scale, can be prone to terrible performance issues:

 > One fun fact about the MultiXact store is that entries are immutable; if a new transaction locks a row that is already locked, a new MultiXact ID must be created, containing all the old transaction IDs as well as the new ID.
 This means that having N processes locking a row concurrently requires potentially quadratic work, since the list of transaction IDs must be copied in full, each time!
 This behavior is usually fine, since it's rare to have many transactions locking the same row at once, but already suggests that SELECT FOR SHARE has some potentially-disastrous performance cliffs.